Is Motorcycle Insurance Required in Florida?

 - Obtain a Self-Insurance Certificate from the Bureau of Financial Responsibility: You can do this after providing evidence of a net encumbered capital.
 In other words, you must prove that you have the money available to pay for your share of the losses if you are in an accident.

-When Would You Be Required to Have Bodily Injury Liability Insurance in Florida?
+Is Bodily Injury Liability Insurance Required in Florida?

 - $10,000 for one person with bodily injury